LAFD Frequently Asked Questions

 What would my work schedule be during training?

-Firefighter training, also known as the Drill Tower, lasts for 19 to 20 weeks and is currently conducted at Drill Tower 81 located in Van Nuys.
+Firefighter training, also known as the Drill Tower, lasts for 19 to 20 weeks and is currently conducted at one of the City's Drill Towers.
 Hours of training are 6:00 a.m. to 4:30 p.m.
 Monday through Friday with a day off on Wednesday.
 Upon completion of training you will serve a 12-month probationary period, during which you will be assigned to three different fire stations for four months each.
 Your schedule during probation will be the platoon schedule discussed below.

 What kind of work schedule can I expect as a Firefighter?